spacetelescope/jwst/docs/jwst/data_products/science_products.rst

-For WFSS data, the ``bsub`` product will also contain a ``mask`` attribute ("MASK" FITS extension), which is set to 1 for pixels where the background was determined to be usable, i.e., where there are assumed to be no sources.
+For WFSS data, the ``bsub`` product will also contain a ``mask`` attribute ("MASK" FITS extension), which is set to 1 for pixels where the background was determined to be usable, i.e., where there are assumed to be no sources, and 0 elsewhere.

 .. _cal:
 .. _calints: